 Hire me as your novel editor and publishing consultant, and we can figure out how to position your novel in a competitive marketplace.

 Online platforms for writers continue to elude me.
 How to build one without pigeon-holing yourself, how to assess the best methods, how to find the time (snort).
 Is the scope of your platform important to an agent?
 Are publishers looking for genre-specific platforms or more generalized author-focused approaches?
-Am I worrying too much about this?
+Am I worrying too much about how to promote my book?

-First and foremost, when a writer asks, “Am I worrying too much about this?” the answer is almost always “yes!”
+First and foremost, when a writer asks, “Am I worrying too much about how to promote my book?” the answer is almost always, “Yes!”
 Not to make light of Diana’s plight, but writers do have a reputation for getting hung up on things and then swirling in their own heads until panic arises.
 I get it, too.
 It’s the curse of the intellectual/creative type.

-Fiction writers are different.
+Fiction writers wondering “how to promote my book” are different.
 They’re not selling themselves (an essential part of every nonfiction book is either that the author or the idea are noteworthy and attention-grabbing), they’re selling a story.
 In most cases in fiction, it really is all about the book and not about the personality behind it.
 Some fiction authors don’t even do promotion for their work.
 So the average fiction writer’s author platform is, “I like to write fiction,” and that’s okay.

 Do you have strategy questions about how to best use your valuable time?
 Need writing career advice?
 I’m happy to be your developmental editor, and we can come up with a road map together.